GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

     $ kubectl create -f locust-master-service.yaml

 This step will expose the Pod with an internal DNS name (`locust-master`) and ports `8089`, `5557`, and `5558`.
-As part of this step, the `createExternalLoadBalancer` directive in `locust-master-service.yaml` will tell Google Container Engine to create a Google Compute Engine forwarding-rule from a publicly avaialble IP address to the `locust-master` Pod.
+As part of this step, the `type: LoadBalancer` directive in `locust-master-service.yaml` will tell Google Container Engine to create a Google Compute Engine forwarding-rule from a publicly avaialble IP address to the `locust-master` Pod.
 To view the newly created forwarding-rule, execute the following:

     $ gcloud compute forwarding-rules list